TomCrypto/Insight/README.md

 ✔ Properly (and efficiently) convolves on Medium settings (used for testing)

-✘ Does not support arbitrary input sizes yet (size must the half the convolution dimensions)
+✔ Supports arbitrary input sizes to some extent (not completely pixel-perfect, and not very optimized)

 #### Sample